PeqNP/FTPKit/README.md

 ## Error handling

-When request fail they will notify the delegate with the following call:
+When requests fail they will notify the delegate with the following call:

     - (void)client:(FTPClient *)client request:(FTPRequest *)request didFailWithError:(NSError *)error
     {